knaiskes/raspberry-pi-projects/README.md

 -  A breadboard (optional)

-- 6 jumper wires ( 3 if you don't use a breadboard)
+- 6 jumper wires  female to male ( 3 if you don't use a breadboard)

 -  A PIR motion sensor